Troy Lee Neel

 - Born September 14, 1965 in Freeport, TX USA

-Troy Neel played three years in the majors leagues from 1992-1994 but gained his most fame in baseball as a star in Japan.
-Prior to his major league days, he was in the minors from 1986-1992, and then after the majors he came back in 1998 for 14 more games in the minors.
+Troy Neel played three years in the majors leagues, all for the Oakland Athletics from 1929 to 1994, but gained his most fame in baseball as a star in Japan.
+Prior to his major league days, he was in the minors from 1986 to 1992, and then after the majors he came back in 1998 for 14 more games in the minors.